xkbcommon/libxkbcommon/doc/rules-format.md

   **Note:** This feature is supported by libxkbcommon but not by the legacy X11 tools.

-- @anchor rules-special-indexes
+- @anchor rules-extended-layout-indexes
   (Since version `1.8.0`)
-  The following *special indexes* can be used to avoid repetition and clarify the semantics:
+  The following *extended layout indexes* can be used to avoid repetition and clarify the semantics:

   <dl>
     <dt>`single`</dt>